evanisnor/discuss.js/README.md

 	user.delete() ...
 	user.head() ...

-Building an HTTP request is done via method chain syntax.
-The `success()` and `send()` methods are required while all others are not.
+Building an HTTP request is done via function chain syntax.
+The `send()` method is required while all others are not.
 Adding a query to a PUT or POST will have no effect.
 Adding a body to a GET, DELETE or HEAD will have no effect.

-Available builder methods:
+Available builder functions:

 * `query(string | object)`
 * `body(string | object)`